Cassiá

-Jorge Antônio Dornelles Carpes known as Cassiá (born 14 June 1953 in São Borja) is a retired Brazilian professional football player, who played as defender and a manager.
+Jorge Antônio Dornelles Carpes known as Cassiá (born 14 June 1953) is a retired Brazilian professional football player, who played as defender and a manager.

 Career

 He is currently a state representative in Rio Grande do Sul.
 He graduated to apply for Deputy Governor of the State of Rio Grande do Sul by Solidarity (SD) in Hope coalition that unites the Rio Grande, with the candidate to Ana Amélia Lemos Government, PP.

 Began his professional career in the Internacional de São Borja in 1974.
 Later he played for the teams: Grêmio, Santos, Bahia, Operário-MS, São José-RS, Coritiba, where he finished his career in 1983.

 Since 1980s he coached the São Borja, Brasil de Pelotas, Aimoré, Novo Hamburgo, São José-RS, Bagé, Cascavel, Santo André, Lajeadense, Ypiranga-RS, São Luiz, Pelotas, Rio Branco-SP, Grêmio, Portuguesa de Desportos, Bragantino, Juventude, Ponte Preta, Internacional, Figueirense and Criciúma.